Mansab67/Quikkred/bluechip-finmax-main/BRAND_SRIKUBERA/MASTER_PROJECT_STATUS.md

 ---

-*This document is the single source of truth for bluechipfinmax development status* *Auto-updates every 30 minutes during active development* *Last Manual Update: 2025-09-17 16:17:00 IST*
+*This document is the single source of truth for Quikkred development status* *Auto-updates every 30 minutes during active development* *Last Manual Update: 2025-09-17 16:17:00 IST*